isc-projects/kea/doc/sphinx/kea-messages.rst

 Logged at debug log level 55.
 This is a debug message issued when reverse DNS updates are disabled and DHCP_DDNS receives an update request containing a reverse DNS update.
-The reverse update will not performed.
+The reverse update will not be performed.

 DHCP_DDNS_RUN_EXIT
 ==================